Lütet Attena: Legend

 Legend has it that when Lütet complained to Foelke, his mother-in-law about the infidelity of his wife Ocka, Foelke advised him to kill Ocka.
 When Lütet again caught Ocka in an act of adultery, he did just that.
 Foelke then sought revenge and tried to utilize the situation to expand the influence of her family on the Attena's territory.
 Lütet fled to his father's castle in Dornum, Norderburg Castle.
 Foelke besieged the castle and conquered it.
 In 1397, Hero was executed in the courtyard of Norderburg Castle on her orders.
 This earned her the nickname Quade Foelke ("evil Foelke").

 Modern research suggests that, although there may be a grain of truth in some parts of the legend, the story about the execution is definitely incorrect: Hero and Lüten were executed much later, in 1410 or 1411, on the orders of Foelke's son Keno II.
-For that matter, there is no historic evidence that she deserved her nickname os "evil Foelke".
+For that matter, there is no historic evidence that she deserved her nickname as "evil Foelke".